Top 10 Gay Bars & Clubs in Boston (2026)

 2. Jacques' Cabaret

-79 Broadway, Bay Village · Drag bar · One of the oldest drag venues in America
+79 Broadway, Bay Village · Drag bar · Boston's oldest gay bar

-Jacques' Cabaret is a living piece of LGBTQ+ history — a drag bar that's been running since the 1950s, making it one of the oldest continuously operating drag venues in the United States.
+Jacques' Cabaret is a living piece of LGBTQ+ history — open since 1938 and a drag institution for decades, it's the oldest continuously operating gay bar in Boston.
 The space is intimate, gritty, and old-school in the best possible way.
 No polished production, no bottle service — just raw drag performances, open mic nights, karaoke, and an energy that newer venues can't replicate.

 Jacques' has survived development threats, neighborhood changes, and decades of cultural shifts.
 In 2023-2024, the community rallied to defend it when development pressure threatened its future.
 That it's still here in 2026 is a testament to how much this place means to Boston's queer community.